cnorick/curse-of-strahd-notes/Custom Monsters/Strahd Statblock.md

     desc: >-
       Strahd has the following flaws:

-      {@i Forbiddance.} He can't enter a residence without an invitation from one of the occupants.
+      **Forbiddance**  He can't enter a residence without an invitation from one of the occupants.

       {@i Harmed by Running Water.} He takes 20 acid damage if he ends his turn in running water.